MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-19-jsonstoresync-couchdb-databases-ios-and-cordova.md

 ---
-title: Automated synchronization of JSONStore collections with CouchDB databases in IOS and Cordova
+title: Automated synchronization of JSONStore collections with CouchDB databases in iOS and Cordova
-date: 2018-07-10
+date: 2018-07-20
 tags:
 - Mobile_Foundation
 - JSONStore